amphoradata/python-sdk/src/sdk/docs/OrganisationsApi.md

 # **organisations_terms_of_use_read**
 > list[TermsOfUse] organisations_terms_of_use_read(id)

-Get's a list of an Organisation's Terms of Use.
+Gets a list of an Organisation's Terms of Use.

 ### Example